sefinek/geoip-lite2/README.md

 Furthermore, the testing process has been improved by adopting the testing library [jest](https://www.npmjs.com/package/jest).
 This change enhances testing and contributes to the overall reliability of the module.

-> I am not the creator of this npm module!
+> I am not the main creator of this module!
 All copyright rights belong to its original [Creators](AUTHORS).

 🌠 Version without a local database